-Our audits were conducted for the purpose of forming opinions on each of the Funds' financial statements.
-The accompanying supplementary information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
+Our audits were conducted for the purpose of forming opinions on each of the Funds' financial statements as a whole.
+The accompanying supplementary information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.